Friday, June 5, 2026

 John Lithgow in Giant.

-Theater award just keep pouring in.
+Theater awards just keep pouring in.
 The winners and location of the 80th Theater World Awards for outstanding Broadway and Off-Broadway debut performances have been announced.
 The awards will be presented on June 2 at the Longacre Theater, home of Two Strangers (Carry a Cake Across New York).
 Theater journalist Peter Filichia will host.
 Rachael Stirling of Giant will receive the 17th annual Dorothy Loudon Award for Excellence in Theater.

 2026 Theatre World Award Honorees